 During the fourth quarter of 2017, the TCJ Act was enacted in the United States.
 While our accounting for the recorded impact of the TCJ Act as of December 29, 2018 was deemed to be complete, this amount was based on prevailing regulations and available information as of December 29, 2018, and additional guidance issued by the IRS impacted, and may continue to impact, our recorded amounts after December 29, 2018.
-For further information on the impact of the TCJ Act, see Note 5 to our condensed consolidated financial statements, "Our Critical Accounting Policies" and "Our Liquidity and Capital Resources" in this Form 10-Q, as well as Note 5 to our consolidated financial statements in our 2018 Form 10-K.
+For further information on the impact of the TCJ Act, see Note 5 to our condensed consolidated financial statements, "Our Critical Accounting Policies" and "Our Liquidity and Capital Resources" in this Form 10-O, as well as Note 5 to our consolidated financial statements in our 2018 Form 10-K.

-In a referendum held on May 19, 2019, Switzerland passed TRAF, effective January 1, 2020.
-The TRAF did not have a material impact on our business and financial results for the 12 and 24 weeks ended June 15, 2019.
-Enactment of TRAF provisions subsequent to our second quarter of 2019 is expected to result in adjustments to our financial statements and related disclosures in future periods.
-We will continue to monitor and assess the impact the TRAF may have on our business and financial results.
+On May 19, 2019, a public referendum held in Switzerland passed the TRAF, effective January 1, 2020.
+Certain provisions of the TRAF were enacted in the third quarter of 2019, resulting in adjustments to our deferred taxes.
+In the 12 and 36 weeks ended September 7, 2019, we recorded net tax benefits of \$45 million and \$33 million, respectively, related to the impact of the TRAF.
+Enactment of the TRAF provisions subsequent to our third quarter of 2019 is expected to result in adjustments to our financial statements and related disclosures in future periods.
+The future impact of the TRAF cannot currently be reasonably estimated; we will continue to monitor and assess the impact the TRAF may have on our business and financial results.
 See Note 5 to our condensed consolidated financial statements for further information.

-See Note 9 to our condensed consolidated financial statements in this Form 10-Q for the fair values of our financial instruments as of June 15, 2019 and December 29, 2018 and Note 9 to our consolidated financial statements in our 2018 Form 10-K for a discussion of these items.
+See Note 9 to our condensed consolidated financial statements in this Form 10-Q for the fair values of our financial instruments as of September 7, 2019 and December 29, 2018 and Note 9 to our consolidated financial statements in our 2018 Form 10-K for a discussion of these items.
 Cautionary statements included above, in "Item 1A.
 Risk Factors" and in "Item 7.
 Management's Discussion and Analysis of Financial Condition and Results of Operations - Our Business Risks" in our 2018 Form 10-K should be considered when evaluating our trends and future results.